RibeiroGroup/PythonModuleExample/README.md

 - All functions are docummented by docstring.
 Moveover, comment are present throughout the code.

-- Tests include for all functions can be perform by running `pytest`.
-Ideally, you would setup a contrinuous integration scheme to make sure that tests are run every time the code is changed.
+- Tests are included for all functions and can be perform by running `pytest`.
+Ideally, you would setup a continuous integration scheme to make sure that tests are run every time the code is changed.

 - `LICENSE` contains relevant legal information for people who want to use, copy, modify or distribute your code